Written by Jackpot Staff

 You might be wondering why some states consistently produce more winners than others.
 Several key factors come into play:

-It's no coincidence that populous states like New York and California top the winner list.
-More residents mean more ticket purchases, which naturally leads to more winners.
+States with a massive population like New York and California tend to top the winner list — this is because a higher number of residents means more ticket purchases, leading to more winners.
 New York, with over 19 million residents, has more potential players than Wyoming with its population of less than 600,000.

-Mega Millions began in 1996 as "The Big Game" with just six founding states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.
-States that joined later have had less time to accumulate winners.
+Mega Millions began in 1996 as "The Big Game" and had just six participating states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.
+The states that joined later have had less time to accumulate winners.
 By 2025, the game had expanded to 47 jurisdictions, including 45 states, Washington D.C., and the U.S. Virgin Islands.

 Some states have stronger lottery cultures than others.
 States with more lottery retailers per capita, more aggressive marketing, or more convenient purchasing options (like online sales) tend to see higher participation rates and, consequently, more winners.